ikmazameti/ikmazameti/README.md

 Here are some ideas to get you started:
  -->
-- 🔭 I’m currently working on something fishy
+- 🔭 I’m currently working on something aquatic.
-- 🌱 I’m currently learning Shell scripting
+- 🌱 I’m currently learning Material Designs.
 <!-- - 👯 I’m looking to collaborate on ... -->
 - 🤔 I’m looking for help with remote work in Mobile Applications - Android, PHP/MySQL/Bootstrap & WordPress.
 - 💬 Ask me about software development
-- 😄 Pronouns: He/His/Him
 - ⚡ Fun fact: I'm a student of life!